 We review related party transactions due to the potential for a conflict of interest.
 A conflict of interest occurs when an individual's private interest interferes, or appears to interfere, with Equinix's interests.
 To identify related party transactions, each year we require our directors and executive officers to complete a questionnaire identifying any transactions with us in which the executive officer or director or their family members have an interest.
-We seek updates to this information from our directors and executive officers on a quarterly basis.
-We also ask our directors and executive officers to update their list of companies they are affiliated with on a quarterly basis to help us identify related party transactions.
+We seek updates to this information from our directors and executive officers to update their list of companies they are affiliated with